Five-O (Better Call Saul): Reception

 Upon airing, the episode received 2.57 million American viewers, and an 18–49 rating of 1.3.

-The episode received near universal acclaim, with unanimous praise for Jonathan Banks' performance, which some critics considered award-worthy.
+The episode received near universal acclaim, with unanimous praise for Jonathan Banks's performance, which some critics considered award-worthy.
 On Rotten Tomatoes, based on 25 reviews, it received a 100% approval rating with an average score of 8.80 out of 10.
 The site's consensus reads, "In a departure from the existing Better Call Saul narrative, 'Five-O' provides essential backstory for Mike's character, delivered in a gripping, award-worthy performance by Jonathan Banks."

 Roth Cornet of IGN gave it a score of 9.7 out of 10, praising the performance of Jonathan Banks, the episode's pacing and interwoven storylines, as well as the final scene of the episode.
 She concluded, "Better Call Saul continues to deliver some of the best of what television has to offer as both those familiar with Breaking Bad and new viewers alike were given a shattering look at Mike's tragic past."
 Tim Surette of TV.com also highly praised the performance of Banks, and wrote it is worthy of an Emmy, calling it "one of the best episodes to date of 2015's best new show to date".

 "Five-O" received three Primetime Emmy Award nominations.
 Jonathan Banks was nominated for Outstanding Supporting Actor in a Drama Series, Gordon Smith was nominated for Outstanding Writing for a Drama Series, and Kelley Dixon was nominated for Outstanding Single-Camera Picture Editing for a Drama Series.
 When Peter Dinklage won for Outstanding Supporting Actor, he praised the other nominees, and singled out Banks by name.